East Iceland is an area of many charms. But it’s an area that has not reached the same fame as the south-east or the

-Although the entire island has rich mythology East Iceland is a place where you can really feel it’s presence.
+Although the entire island has a rich mythology, East Iceland is a place where you can really feel it’s presence.
 Eg. Borgarfjörður Eystra is renowned for elves.
 Just ask the locals for some stories about their area.

 - The East Iceland fog

 It’s a phenomenon on its own.
-The East coast of Iceland is especially prone to thick fog which can sometimes seem overwhelming.
-But if you just step outside and take a deep breath, it is very relaxing and charming in its own right.
+The East Fjords are especially prone to thick fog, which can sometimes seem overwhelming.
+But if you step outside and take a deep breath, it is very relaxing and charming in its own right.

-Unlike many renown tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
+Unlike many renowned tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
 Therefore you should take advantage of this perk.